rhythmconswiki/rhythmconswiki.github.io/controllers/dance-pads/dance-pads.md

 DIY pads typically use cheaper sensors available from Chinese manufacturers, shown below.
 They are easily available on Aliexpress with the query "arcade dance sensor".
 These sensors use JST XH connectors.

-{% include image.html url="../img/chinese-sensor.png" description="Chinese dance sensors" %}
+{% include image.html url="../img/chinese-sensor.png" description="Chinese dance sensor" %}

 ## Plans and Guides